mongodb/specifications/source/unified-test-format/unified-test-format.rst

     function match (expected, actual):
       if expected is a document:
+        // handle special operators (e.g. $$type)
-        if first key of expected starts with "$$": assert that the special operator (identified by key) matches return
+        if first and only key of expected starts with "$$": execute any assertion(s) for the special operator return

         assert that actual is a document

         for every key/value in expected:
+          // handle key-based operators (e.g. $$exists, $$unsetOrMatches) if value is a document and its first and only key starts with "$$": execute any assertion(s) for the special operator continue to the next iteration unless actual value must be matched

           assert that actual[key] exists
           assert that actual[key] matches value

+        if expected is not the root document: assert that actual does not contain additional keys

         return